 A common misconception about alcoholism centers around the idea that anyone with a serious problem has lost complete control of their lives.
-This can complicate matters when it comes to knowing how to tell if someone is a high-functioning alcoholic.
+This can complicate matters when it comes to knowing how to tell if someone such as a spouse or friend is a high-functioning alcoholic.

 Many people know someone who drinks alcohol often and in excessive amounts.
 While they may express some initial concern about the person’s health, stereotypes about what proves a person is really sick can blind them.